keboola/developers-docs/extend/common-interface/index.md

     /data/out/tables
     /data/out/files

 This folder structure is always available to your application.
-Current directory will always be set to `/data/`, so the above folders can be accessed both with absolute paths and relative paths (e.g. `in/tables`) Do not put arbitrary files in the `/data/` directory as they will be uploaded into the user project (or cause errors in output mapping).
+The current directory will always be set to `/data/`, so the above folders can be accessed both with absolute and relative paths (e.g. `in/tables`).
+Do not put arbitrary files in the `/data/` directory as they will be uploaded into the user project (or cause errors in the output mapping).
 For working or temporary files, use either the `/home/` or `/tmp/` directory.

 ### `/data/in/tables`